metalcarratt/ministry/ls/Hebrews/msg47.md

 we must have faith to reject the worldy pleasures and believe in a glorious future.

 to not believe is to have an evil heart of unbelief. nothing insults God more than unbelief.

+#### faith

+"substantiating of things hoped for." just like a physical book is substantiated by our sense of touch, so faith is the sense that substantiates things we cannot see. it is like a sixth sense.

+the bible is full of bequests. if we have faith we can substantiate them. to unbelievers the bible is just a hard to understand book but to us it us full of promises we can realise by faith.